LiuytGithub/VERSION-CONTROL-PLZ-WORK/README.md

 So you wanna help us out with this *awesome* piece of code, huh?
 That's actually very sweet thank you (because spoiler alert: you will sadly *not* be getting paid)
 That being said, here are the instructions to follow if you really wanna contribute:
     1.)
-Follow the instructions for how to make a fork that Github provides here: <a href="https://docs.github.com/en/get-started/quickstart/fork-a-repo" target="_blank">Github Forks</a>
+Follow the instructions for how to make a fork that Github provides here: [Github Forks](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
     2.)
 Once you have created your fork, you can edit the files in JupyterNotebook
     3.)
 Anytime you want to update the repository on Github you need to follow 3 steps *in order*:
             ADD     --> `git add <filename.extension>`